-Dragline excavators are among the largest mobile machines in the world, the real life equivilent of giant Gundam robots.
+Dragline excavators are among the largest mobile machines in the world, the real-life equivalent of giant Gundam robots.
 Essentially a giant scoop, the operators drag (hence the drag-line) the bucket along the surface and then pick it up and dump it elsewhere.

-Oddball, so named because it ran on an unusual voltage and made strange noises, is a US-made Bucyrus Erie 1150, and worked the open cast coal mine at St Aidan’s, Swillington, near Leeds, until 1983.
-This 1200 ton machine walked, backwards, at up to a blazing maximum speed of 0.2 miles per hour.
+Oddball, so named because it ran on an unusual voltage and made strange noises, is a U.S.-made Bucyrus Erie 1150, and worked the open cast coal mine at St. Aidan’s, Swillington, near Leeds, until 1983.
+This 1,200-ton machine walked, backward, at up to a blazing maximum speed of 0.2 miles per hour.

-Admission free on a limited number of open days per year.
-See http://www.iarecordings.org/dragline/ for details.
+Admission free is on a limited number of open days per year.